-- The DDF also propose direct elections for the President and Vice Presidents at national levels and for Mayors and Deputy Mayors at local levels (elected executives).
+- The DDF also propose direct elections of the President and Vice Presidents at national levels and of Mayors and Deputy Mayors at local levels (elected executives).
 Both have power of recall (constituents can fire elected executives).

 - This will make for better government, and laws and regulations will be more carefully crafted to find approval in the Senate and the Municipal Forums.